-1. Introduction
+1 Introduction

 The scientific program of the Wizard collaboration is devoted to the study of cosmic rays through balloon and satellite-borne devices.
 Aims of this research involve the precise determination of the antiproton [1] and positron [2] spectra, search of antimatter, measurement of low energy trapped and solar cosmic rays with the NINA-1 [3] and NINA-2 [4] satellite experiments.
-Other research on board Mir and International Space Station has involved the measurement of the radiation environment, the nuclear abundances and the investigation of the Light Flash [5] phenomenon with the Sileye experiments [6,7].
+Other research on board Mir and International Space Station has involved the measurement of the radiation environment, the nuclear abundances and the investigation of the Light Flash [5] phenomenon with the Sileye experiments [6, 7].
 PAMELA is the largest and most complex device built insofar by the collaboration, with the broadest scientific goals.
-In this work we describe the recent results on proton and helium of galactic origin, their flux modulation due to solar activity and the helium isotope ratio.
+In this work we describe the recent results on proton and helium of galactic origin.

-2. PAMELA detector
+2 PAMELA detector

-PAMELA (Fig. 1) is constituted by a number of highly redundant detectors capable of measuring charge, rigidity and velocity of particles over a very wide energy range.
+PAMELA is constituted by a number of highly redundant detectors capable of measuring charge, rigidity and velocity of particles over a very wide energy range.
 The instrument is built around a permanent magnet with a silicon microstrip tracker and a scintillator system to provide trigger, charge and time of flight information.
 A silicon-tungsten calorimeter is used to perform hadron/lepton separation.
 A shower tail catcher and a neutron detector at the bottom of the apparatus are also employed to improve this separation.
 An anticounter system rejects off line spurious events produced in the side of the main body of the satellite.
 Around the detectors are housed the readout electronics, the interfaces with the CPU and all primary and secondary power supplies.
 All systems (power supply, readout boards etc.) are redundant with the exception of the CPU which is more tolerant to failures.
 The system is enclosed in a pressurized container located on one side of the Resurs-DK1 satellite.
-Total weight of PAMELA is 470 kg; power consumption is 355 W, geometrical factor is $21.6 \text{ cm}^2 \text{ sr}$.
-A more detailed description of the device and the data handling can be found in [8-10].
+Total weight of PAMELA is 470 kg; power consumption is 355 W, geometrical factor is 21.6 cm2 sr. A more detailed description of the device and the data handling can be found in [8, 9, 10].
 The satellite was launched on June 15^{th} 2006 in a 70° inclination 350×600 km elliptical orbit around the Earth [11] and - at the time of writing - has been working for more than four years.

-3. Galactic cosmic rays
+3 Galactic Cosmic rays

 Since the discovery of cosmic rays, various mechanisms have been proposed to explain the acceleration of particles to relativistic energies and their subsequent propagation in the Galaxy.
-It was pointed out long ago (e.g. [12,13]) that supernovae fulfill the power requirement to energize galactic cosmic rays.
-Subsequently, models were
+It was pointed out long ago (e.g. [12, 13]) that supernovae fulfill the power requirement to energize galactic cosmic rays.
+Subsequently, models were put forward to explain the acceleration of cosmic ray particles as diffusive shock acceleration ("first order Fermi mechanism") produced by supernova (SN) shock waves propagating in the